tursilion/newpic/readme.md

 page via the mosaic function.

 Sometimes the program can not load an image, due to the wide variety of weird headers.
-The program will automatically try again, up to five times (or maxerr) before giving up.
-The program has a maximum of 100000 input files.
+The program will automatically try again (with the next file), up to five times (or maxerr) before giving up.
+The program has a maximum of 500000 input files.

 Active Desktop component refresh only works with 8.3 filenames (at least under Win98, likely works better under 2k and XP).